 What is Coquito?

 Coquito (literally meaning little coconut in Spanish) is a Puerto Rican drink traditionally served during Christmas time and New Years.
-It's name comes from the fact that it is a coconut-based drink made with coconut milk, coconut cream, sweetened condensed milk, and rum among other ingredients.
+Its name comes from the fact that it is a coconut-based drink made with coconut milk, coconut cream, sweetened condensed milk, and rum among other ingredients.

 The drink is served cold and considered a cocktail.
 However, it can certainly be served without alcohol making it a great sweet treat that even kids will enjoy.